The 20 Best Pulmonary Alveolar Proteinosis Doctors in Japan

 Sakai, JP

-Toru Arai practices in Sakai, Japan.
+Toru Arai practices practicing medicine in Sakai, Japan.
 Mr. Arai is rated as an Elite expert by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Pulmonary Alveolar Proteinosis, Lymphangioleiomyomatosis, Interstitial Lung Disease, Acute Interstitial Pneumonia, and Lung Transplant.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Pulmonary Alveolar Proteinosis, Lymphangioleiomyomatosis, Interstitial Lung Disease, Acute Interstitial Pneumonia, and Lung Transplant.

 Learn about our expert tiers